saisankar778/NEXOFF/README.md

 MIT License

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request. "# NEXOFF"